-Our embassy in Amman boasts what could easily be mistaken for an American Center.
+Our Embassy in Amman boasts what could easily be mistaken for an American Center.
 The Embassy's American Language Center (ALC) has been in operation since 1989.
-It currently teaches some 2,400 students per year in 14 classrooms, but unlike the American Center in Alexandria which out-sources the teaching to a contractor-AmidEast-ALC instructors are contracted directly by the Embassy, thus saving on the "middle man" overhead costs implicit in all sub-contracting arrangement.
+It currently teaches some 2,400 students per year in 14 classrooms, but unlike the American Center in Alexandria which out-sources the teaching to a contractor - AmidEast - ALC instructors are contracted directly by the Embassy, thus saving on the "middle man" overhead costs implicit in all sub-contracting arrangements.

 The ALC21 is a stand-alone building located off a major street in downtown Amman, and students are screened twice before entering.
 As pictured below, there is no American flag on the front nor a great seal of the Department of State; in fact the word "American" is not even displayed, only the initials "ALC."
-Also ilt photo D 47261A.01 lustrated below is the excellent library located in the basement of the building which houses several thousand volumes, computer terminals, serves as a Wi-Fi hot-spot, and boasts a flat screen TV with Digital Video Conference capability.
-This modern, state-of-the-art facility, however, is virtually unused as Embassy security officials will not allow general public access; only students registered with the ALC may use the facility.
+Also illustrated below is the excellent library located in the basement of the building which houses several thousand volumes, computer terminals, serves as a Wi-Fi hot-spot, and boasts a flat screen TV with Digital Video Conference capability.
+This